decentralized-identity/faq/docs/spec.md

 ##### What is a "DID Method"? 🟢

-> You can think of a DID Method as a black box-- if you type in a DID, you get
+> You can think of a DID Method as a black box-- if you type in a [[ref:DID]],
-> back a DID Document.
-Press the "new DID" button and enter some information,
+> you get back a DID Document.
+Press the "new DID" button and enter some
-> you will get control of a new DID.
-If it's not a simple machine, it's not a
+> information, you will get control of a new DID.
+If it's not a simple machine,
-> very useful DID Method!
+> it's not a very useful DID Method!

 Each DID is a publically-specified micro-protocol containing namespace rules, CRUD and resolution mechanics, references to all dependencies such as